fbpx

 Jared is planning to retire in five years.
 Jared is comfortable with the risks in deferred compensation.
 Jared’s tax projections show a lower expected tax rate in early retirement years than in high-income years.

-By working closely with his financial advisor and CPA to better understand his current and future tax projections, Jared chooses to enroll in Dell’s Deferred Compensation plan to save an additional $100,000 towards retirement and lower his federal marginal tax rate from 35% to 24%.
+By working closely with his financial advisor and CPA to better understand his current and future tax projections, Jared chooses to enroll in Dell’s Deferred Compensation plan to save around $100,000 towards retirement and lower his federal marginal tax rate from 35% to 24%.

 Dell Deferred Compensation Example